-Lead Agency: Engineering Department Supporting Agencies: Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought ⋈ Earthquake ⋈ Flood ⋈ Geological Hazards □ Hazardous Materials ☑ Hurricane □ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather □ Wildfire Description of the Problem: The status of the Township's bridges and causeway in relation to ability to withstand haz events is unknown.
-Failure of bridges or causeways could result in loss to life and limitati to emergency access.
-Description of the Solution: The Engineer will identify inade Township and replace or retrof able bridges and causeways within the pridges and causeways.
-Estimated Cost: Dependent on number of bridge es identified and I mitigation method sought.
-Potential Funding Sources: HMGP, BRIC, FMA, Township Budget, Bridge Owners Implementation Timeline: Within 5 years Goals Met: 2, 5 Benefits: This action ensures infrastructure will be protected from future hazard damages and that at least a single transportation route remains accessible to the community.
+Lead Agency: Engineering Department Supporting Agencies: Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought ☑Earthquake ☑Flood ☑Geological Hazards □Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The status of the Township's bridges and causeway in relation to ability to withstand hazard events is unknown.
+Failure of bridges or causeways could result in loss to life and limitations to emergency access.
+Description of the Solution: The Engineer will identify inadequate or vulnerable bridges and causeways within the Township and lift or retrofit the identified bridges and causeways.
+Estimated Cost: Dependent on number of bridges identified and mitigation method sought.
+Potential Funding Sources: HMGP, BRIC, Township Budget, Bridge Owners Implementation Timeline: Within 5 years Goals Met: 2, 5 Benefits: This action ensures infrastructure will be protected from future hazard damages and that at least a single transportation route remains accessible to the community.
 Impact on Socially Vulnerable Populations: This action will benefit socially vulnerable populations by ensuring routes are available for travel, should an evacuation occur or if emergency medical assistance in required.
-Impact on Future Development: This action will ensure transpor periods of heavy rainfall, which e available to future developments during e cause roadway flooding.
-Impact on Critical Facilities/Lifelines: use and evacuation needs and provides a poin in open and accessible to the public for daily t of access for first responders into n a hazard event on either side of the bridge.
-Impact on Capabilities: Increases community resiliency vulnerable to prolonged isolation nts in vulnerable areas that would normally be ter events.
-Climate Change Considerations: Ensure the bridge structure is in mpervious to ere osion at its base due to rising water levels.
-Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure F · / □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current problem remains Build entirely new roads, bridge throughout the county with ade Project will most likely be too expensive Install pumps at flood prone loo water away from infrastructure impact Could have substantial upfront costs and would increase operations and maintenance cost
+Impact on Future Development: This action will ensure transportation routes are available to future developments during periods of heavy rainfall, which would otherwise cause roadway flooding.
+Impact on Critical Facilities/Lifelines: This action ensures transportation routes remain open and accessible to the public for daily use and evacuation needs and provides a point of access for first responders into communities that may have faced damage from a hazard event on either side of the bridge.
+Impact on Capabilities: Increases community resiliency to flooding events in vulnerable areas that would normally be vulnerable to prolonged isolation after high-water events.
+Climate Change Considerations: Ensure the bridge structure is impervious to erosion at its base due to rising water levels.
+Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No action Evaluation Current problem remains Build entirely new roads, bridges, and culverts throughout the county with adequate capacity Install pumps at flood prone locations to pump water away from infrastructure and reduce the impact Project will most likely be too expensive Could have substantial upfront costs and would increase operations and maintenance cost